A Useful Guide for Minimalist Design

 1. Suitable Typography

 First and foremost, choose what type of typography you wish to set for your design.
 Generally, a minimal design features simple and bold lettering in plain colors.
 Try to avoid curvy and overly stylish fonts, which will ruin the overall concept of minimalism.
 Stick to the old-school typography and feature your words out on the main where they can gather attention.

 If you wonder where to find such fitting fonts for your designs, particularly in your videos, Wondershare Filmstock has the answer for you.
 Go to Filmstock and try the Real-Time Typing Pack to get a hold of some of the best-suited minimal fonts for your designs.

-2. Choosing the Right Color Palette
+2. Choosing the Minimal Color Palette

 This might be the most crucial step while designing a minimalist-themed post.
 The color theme is probably your most influential tool in setting the mood and gathering attention.
 Having a small and simple color palette is usually ideal when composing a minimalist design.
 However, there have been instances when a diverse color palette still qualified as minimal in retrospect.

 Contrasting colors have proven to be the most successful trick in passing a design as minimal.
 Most of the minimalist designs feature a monochromatic or a contrasting color theme, which works like a charm.
 The consistency in your color theme will help your design stand out among the rest.